MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

     ![Screenshot of Azure AI Foundry home page with create an agent selected.](./media/azure-ai-foundry-home-page.png)

-1. In the browser, navigate to `https://ai.azure.com/managementCenter/allResources` and select **Create new**.
-Then choose the option to create an **AI hub resource**.
+1. In the browser, navigate to `https://ai.azure.com/managementCenter/allResources`.

+1. On the resource management page, select **Create new**.

+1. Choose the option to create an **AI hub resource**.

-1. In the Create a new project wizard, enter a valid name for your project, and if an existing hub is suggested, select the option to create a new one.
+1. In the wizard, enter a valid name for your project.

 1. Expand *Advanced options* to specify the following settings for your project:
     - **Azure AI Foundry resource**: *Keep the default name*